cgyurgyik/eigenvectors-from-eigenvalues/README.md

 Basic criteria include both time and (eventually) space complexity.

 ## TODO(s):
-- Improve the current implementation, which is the bare bones version.
+- Improve the current implementation.
+Remove unnecessary copies, stores, etc.
 - Since we only need to compute the eigenvalues, research fastest way to compute eigenvalues on Matlab.
 - Compare speeds to eig() on variety of matrices (large, sparse, circulant, ...)